Battle of Ain Jalut: Aftermath

-After the Mongol succession was finally settled, with Kublai as the last Great Khan, Hulagu returned to his lands by 1262 and massed his armies to attack the Mamluks and avenge Ain Jalut.
-However, Berke Khan initiated a series of raids in force that lured Hulagu north, away from the Levant, to meet him.
-Hulagu suffered a severe defeat in an attempted invasion north of the Caucasus in 1263.
+After the Mongol succession was finally settled, with Kublai as the last Great Khan, Hulegu returned to his lands by 1262 and massed his armies to attack the Mamluks and avenge Ain Jalut.
+However, Berke Khan initiated a series of raids in force that lured Hulegu north, away from the Levant, to meet him.
+Hulegu suffered a severe defeat in an attempted invasion north of the Caucasus in 1263.
 That was the first open war among the Mongols and signaled the end of the unified empire.
-Hulagu Khan died in 1265 and was succeeded by his son Abaqa.
+Hulegu Khan died in 1265 and was succeeded by his son Abaqa.
 The Muslim Mamluks defeated the Mongols in all battles except one.
 Beside a victory to the Mamluks in Ain Jalut, the Mongols were defeated in the second Battle of Homs, Elbistan and Marj al-Saffar.
 After five battles with the Mamluks, the Mongols only won at the Battle of Wadi al-Khaznadar.
 They never returned to Syria again.